troessner/troessner.github.io/README.md

 **What is leadership?**

 - Vision.
 At least a third of your time should only be invested in developing, nurturing and communicating the vision.
 - Mission.
-And no, that is not being involved in the details.
+That does not mean being involved in the details.
 That means roadmap and high level metrics.
 - Team building